 At each reporting date or whenever events indicate that the asset's value has declined or significant changes in the market with an adverse effect have taken place, the Company assesses whether there is an indication that an asset in the scope of IAS 36 may be impaired.
 If any indication exists, the Company completes impairment testing for the CGU to which the individual assets belong.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
-The recoverable amount of an individual asset or CGU is the higher of fair value less costs to sell and its value in use.
-The fair value less costs to sell is based on best information available to reflect the amount that an entity could obtain from the disposal of the asset in an arm's length transaction between knowledgeable, willing parties, after deducting the costs of disposal.
+The recoverable amount of an individual asset or CGU is the higher of fair value less costs of disposal and its value in use.
+The fair value less costs of disposal is based on best information available to reflect the amount that an entity could obtain from the disposal of the asset in an orderly transaction between market participants, after deducting the costs of disposal.
 The value in use is measured at the net present value of the future cash flows the entity expects to derive from the asset or CGU.
 Cash flow projection involves subjective judgments and estimates which include the estimated useful lives of property, plant and equipment, capacity that generates future cash flows, capacity of physical output, potential fluctuations of economic cycle in the industry and the Company's operating situation.